Long Term Weight Loss by Gastric Sleeve in Los Angeles, CA | HLB

 What is a Duodenal Switch?

 Like the gastric sleeve, the duodenal switch is gaining in popularity.
 It’s used as both a revision for the LSG and as an upfront operation for patients who are experiencing severe diabetes and who need to lose more than the average amount of excess weight.
-Similar to the sleeve and bypass, the switch is good for both weight loss and diabetes control.
+Like the sleeve and bypass, the switch is good for weight loss and diabetes control.

 What is the Duodenal Switch?

 You can think of the duodenal switch as the gastric sleeve accompanied by an intestinal bypass.
-This implies that the surgery is a more aggressive form of gastric bypass, while also including the sleeve.
-Patients who undergo the duodenal switch wind up losing around 80% of their excess weight and 95% resolution of diabetes.
+This implies that the surgery is a more aggressive form of gastric bypass, including the sleeve.
+Patients who undergo the duodenal switch lose around 80% of their excess weight and 95% resolution of diabetes.

-Having surgery can help you lose the excess weight and, in turn, give you higher self-esteem and improved quality of life.
+Surgery can help you lose excess weight and, in turn, give you higher self-esteem and an improved quality of life.
 You will also be doing your part to save your life.
 Not only can obesity be hard on your health, but it is associated with a higher risk of early death.

-By now you have learned more about the various bariatric procedures that are available.
+By now you have learned more about the various available bariatric procedures.
 Of them all, the gastric sleeve is the safest, very effective, and can lead to long-term weight loss.

 Draw the line in the sand today and choose health over obesity.
 Schedule a consultation with Dr. Babak Moeinolmolki at Healthy Life Bariatrics in Los Angeles, California.
 Dr. Moeinolmolki is considered one of the best bariatric surgeons in Los Angeles.
 The doctor is dually trained in bariatrics and post-bariatric body contouring.
 That means Dr. Moein can help you lose the excess weight and achieve your body shape goals afterward.